wdelfuego/nova-calendar/README.md

 ### Adding events from other sources
 If the events you want to show don't have a related Nova resource, you can still add them to the calendar.
 In your calendar data provider, implement the `nonNovaEvents` method to push any kind of event data you want to the frontend.

-The method should return an array of `Event`s:
+The method should return an array of `Event` objects:

 ```
 use Wdelfuego\NovaCalendar\Event;